HOW HERBS CAN HELP

 Is there any evidence for how herbal medicines work?

-Talking of mustard, a big problem with getting high quality evidence for herbal medicine is that some herbs have very distinct tastes (like chilli, ginger or mint) so it is difficult to create a convincing placebo.
+A big problem with getting high quality evidence for herbal medicine is that some herbs have very distinct tastes (like chilli, ginger or mint) so it is difficult to create a convincing placebo.
 Another problem is the limited funding available for testing plant extracts that cannot be patented into a sellable drug.

 Herbs vary in their composition according to where they are grown, how and when they are picked, dried, stored etc, which causes variations in results from different studies.
 And, crucially, different people with the same condition tend to respond completely differently to the same herbal treatment.